-These strains have been recommended by the World Health Organisation (WHO) for the 2018 Southern Hemisphere winter.
+These strains have been recommended by the Australian Influenza Vaccine Committee for the 2019 Southern Hemisphere winter.

-Other: sodium chloride, potassium chloride, potassium phosphate monobasic, sodium phosphate dibasic, magnesium chloride hexahydrate, calcium chloride dihydrate, water for injection.
+Other: sodium chloride, potassium chloride, monobasic potassium phosphate , dibasic sodium phosphate dihydrate, magnesium chloride hexahydrate, calcium chloride dihydrate, water for injection.

-Fluad® may also contain traces of kanamycin sulfate, neomycin sulfate, formaldehyde, chicken proteins, cetyltrimethylammonium bromide (CTAB), sucrose, and barium sulphate as residues of the manufacturing process.
+Fluad® may also contain traces of kanamycin sulfate, neomycin sulfate, formaldehyde, chicken proteins, cetyltrimethylammonium bromide (CTAB), sucrose, barium sulphate, and hydrocortisone as residues of the manufacturing process.